langflow-ai/langflow/docs/docs/Contributing/contributing-telemetry.md

 - **Seconds**: Time taken by the component to execute, offering performance metrics.
 - **Success**: Whether the component operated successfully, which helps in quality control.
 - **ErrorMessage**: Details of any errors encountered, crucial for debugging and improvement.

-This telemetry data is crucial for enhancing Langflow and ensuring that our development efforts align with your needs.
-Your feedback and suggestions are invaluable in shaping the future of Langflow, and we appreciate your support in making Langflow better for everyone.